Slow cooked pulled pork remains one of my favorite meat dishes to this day. Put it in a sandwich and I can’t say no.

 If you want a lighter way to enjoy pulled pork, then where better to turn than a salad?
 Matched with avocado, BBQ dressing, and fresh greens this stripped down dish is the perfect fuss-free way to get stuck into those leftovers.

 What a name.
-Called ABTs for short, these jalapeno poppers are wrapped in bacon and then cooked in a BBQ smoker.
+These jalapeño poppers are wrapped in bacon and then cooked in a BBQ smoker.

-This recipes takes ABTs to the next level by throwing in leftover pulled pork too, giving you addictive meaty bites that go with any barbecue.
+This recipes takes poppers to the next level by throwing in leftover pulled pork too, giving you addictive meaty bites that go with any barbecue.

 #10.
 Pulled Pork Pizza